SymfonyCasts/symfony-ux/sfcasts/turbo/modal-cleanup.md

 # Lazy Modal & Big Cleanup

-Coming soon...

-So at this, when I refresh, we have a really boring modal.
-I click this.
-It's letting be the frame.
-There's nothing special happening.
-This is the normal button from the form.
-Well it's summit.
-Let's try it summit and sort of, yeah, it did work, but it submitted the full page.
-All right, let's see what's going on here.
-Reopen the modal and let's inspect it.
-Let's see.
-Ah, look at the form here.
-It is `data-turbo-frame="_top"` that is coming from the `_form.html.twig` template is a reminder.
-A second ago, we set the `data-turbo-form` attribute to a dynamic form target variable.
+Our modal *is* now powered by a `turbo-frame`: the form was Ajax loaded by the frame system.
+But when we submit, wah, wah.
+It submits to the whole page.

+Let's see what's going on.
+Reopen the modal inspect it.
+Hmm.
+Ah, look at the `form` here.
+It has `data-turbo-frame="_top"`!
+That's coming from `_form.html.twig` template.
+Remember: a few minutes ago, we set the `data-turbo-form` attribute to a dynamic `formTarget` variable.
+The point of this was so that *if* the form were being loaded into a frame, then we would *target* that frame.
+Else, if the form were being loaded via a normal page load, it would target `_top`.

-And the point of this was so that if the form were being loaded in a frame, then it would you, it would target that frame else.
-It would target the top of the page.
-The problem is that we only set this up for the edit page.
-So you feel like at `src/Controller/ProductAdminController.php` right here, this is the `edit()` action.
-And we did pass in this `formTarget` variable.
-That's set to the turbo frame request header, but I did not do that for the new page.
-The new page does not have that variable.
-And so it was just defaulting to `_top`.
+The problem is that... we only set this up for the *edit*.
+Open `src/Controller/ProductAdminController.php`.
+Right here - this is the `edit()` action - we *did* pass in the `formTarget` variable that's set to the `Turbo-Frame` request header.
+Go us!
+But...
+I did *not* do that for the `new` action.
+And since that does *not* pass a `formTarget` variable, it defaulted to `_top`.

 So let's pass that variable in for the new page as well.

-This is just yet another thing where we're kind of making things simpler and more consistent to get this to work.
-All right, refresh again, open that up.
-Submit and oh God, it's beautiful.
-We still need to work on what happens when we fill this out successfully.
-But before we do, we can do something cool.
-Refresh the page and then inspect element on the button.
-What I'm really looking for here is the turbo frame that contains the modal.
-So let me open up a couple of things here.
-Turbo frame, modal body.
-If you expand this, you'll notice that it is already made the Ajax request for the form that happens as soon as the page load, as soon as the page loads, it sees the `src` and it makes an AGS call to this URL.
-But if we want to, we can make this lazy.
-We don't really need to make that age.
-I've called until the modal is visible until it opens.
-We did this before by adding a `loading="lazy"` attribute.
-So let's do that and `_modal.html.twig` let's add `loading="lazy"`.
-All right.
-Let's refresh again.
-And awesome.
-Look at the element.
-It still says loading right there, but we don't care because it's not actually visible.
-If you go to your network tools and go to XR, watch what happens when you click this.
-As soon as that frame becomes visible, then it actually makes the Ajax call to load, which is pretty cool.
+This is just yet *another* spot where, to get this turbo-frame-powered modal working, we're making things simpler and more consistent.

+Ok: refresh again, open the modal, submit and... oh, that is positively heart-warming.

+## Lazy Modal Loading

+We still need to work on what happens when we submit the form *successfully*... but before we do, let's do something cool.
+Refresh the page and inspect element on the button.
+Dig a little to find the `turbo-frame` that contains the modal Here it is.
+If you expand this, you'll notice that Turbo *has* already made the Ajax request for the form and put the HTML here.
+That happens as *soon* as the page loads.

+But we don't *really* need to make that Ajax call until the modal opens.
+Can we somehow *delay* that?
+Totally!
+And we did it earlier.

+In `_modal.html.twig`, on the `turbo-frame`, add`loading="lazy"`.

+Let's see how this looks.
+Refresh and inspect the frame.
+It still says "Loading": it has *not* made the Ajax request yet.
+Open your network tools and watch the Ajax requests.
+Click to open the modal!
+There's the Ajax call!

+Remember: with `loading="lazy"`, the frame system won't make the call until the frame becomes *visible* in the viewport.
+And... that works pretty awesomely with modals which don't become visible until you open them.

+## Big Ol' Cleanup
-At this point, if you look at our `modal-form` controller, the only point of this controller is just to open up the modal with bootstrap, which is pretty cool.
-So we can clean up even more stuff.
-We don't need to, uh, uh, `useDispatch` anymore.
-That helps us dispatch an event.
-Oops

-And we don't need to import useDispatch or jQuery
+At this point, if you look at the `modal-form` controller, its only job is to... open the modal!
+The `turbo-frame` inside handles the rest... and that's *pretty* cool.
+Let's cleanup a few more things: we don't need `useDispatch` anymore - we're not dispatching any events - whoops.
+And... we don't need to import `useDispatch` or `jQuery`... and we can also delete the `formUrl` value.

-We also don't need this `formUrl` value because the frame is handling all of that for us.
-In the template for the product index page.

-We still do need to have the `modal-form` controller up here, but we don't need to pass in this form.
-You were out variable anymore.
-That's the one we just deleted.
-And above this, we have some fanciness with the `reload-content` controller, uh, is there, as I mentioned, that helped us reload the list via Ajax after the Myrtle closed, we're going to replace that with something simpler in a second.
-So I'm just going to delete all of that stuff up here.
+Cool.
+In the template for the product index page, we still *do* need the `modal-form` controller but we *don't* need to pass in the `formUrl` variable.

+Above this, we have some fanciness with the `reload-content` controller.
+That helped us reload the product list via Ajax after the modal closed.
+We're going to completely replace that with something simpler in a few minutes.
+So delete *all* of that stuff.

-And finally, down near the bottom, we had a specific, um, targets for that `reload-content` controller that we just deleted.
-So we can also remove that target.
-Honestly, it may have been easier just to start this feature from scratch because we are simplifying so much stuff.
-Alright, so refresh again.
+Finally, near the bottom, remove this target that was for the `reload-content` controller.

+Honestly, I'm wondering if it may have been easier to start this feature from scratch!
+Because most of the work we just did was deleting and simplifying.

 Let's make sure we didn't break anything.
-So I'll open up the modal.
-It loads.
-I can submit it empty.
-So let's add a brand new product, all the title, price it's saved and oh, that's interesting.
-It says loading next.
-Let's figure out what's going on here and then code up the real solution that we want, which is after the forms submit successfully, we want to close the modal and make sure we reload the list behind us.
+Refresh, open the modal and submit the form empty.
+That all feels great.

+But what happens on a *successful* form submit?
+Fill in a title, price and... go!
+Woh.
+That's... interesting.
+It says "loading".
+Next, let's figure out what just happened.
+And then, we'll code up the *real* solution: after a successful form submit, we want to close the modal and reload the list behind us.
+We're about to bend the frame system to our will!